dhes/ColonoscopyPolyp/input/pagecontent/index.md

 {: class="grid"}

-### We have to decide.
+### You have to decide.

-We have to tell ou patient when their next colonoscopy should be.
+The point of this data model is to format our test result so that the computer can process it by algorithm.
+No that we have a data model, we need to apply the algorithm.

-The procedure is done, the patient has gone home and it is a new day.
-The doctor notices a new pathology report in her in-box.
-It's from the colonoscopy the day before.
-Looking back at the previous day's procedure report while she reads the pathology reports, she thinks about what the surveillance interval should be.
-Because she's done this day-in and day-out for years she can do that in her head.
-But we need to look it up.
+Imagine that you are the doctor and the colonoscopy procedure is done.
+The following date you notice a the pathology report in your in-box.
+Reviewing the previous day's procedure report along with the pathology report you ponder what the surveillance interval should be.

-Here are the guidelines as published by the [US Multi-Society Task Force on Colorectal Cancer (USMSTFCC)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7687298/pdf/nihms-1645693.pdf):
+Here are the guidelines for follow-up colonoscopy as published by the [US Multi-Society Task Force on Colorectal Cancer (USMSTFCC)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7687298/pdf/nihms-1645693.pdf) or [this alternate presentation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7389642/table/T4/?report=objectonly):

 <span class="caption">Table 2.
 Practice Guideline for Follow-up Colonoscopy</span>